 Arlin Wasserman, Founder & Partner

 Arlin Wasserman is a principal and the founder of Changing Tastes.
 He has helped identify and catalyze some of the most significant shifts in the way business and consumers think about food.
 This includes working with General Mills to develop one of the first sustainability management programs in the food industry, developing an industry-wide initiative to link organic farming and personal health for the Organic Trade Association, developing the strategic plan that underpins the National Farm to School Network, bringing together the foodservice industry around common standards for sustainable seafood, and working with the Culinary Institute of America and the Harvard T.H.
-Chan School of Public Health to create and realize Menus of Change.
-Arlin now chairs the Sustainable Business Leadership Council for Menus of Change™.
+Chan School of Public Health to create the Menus of Change™ initiative and serve as the inaugural chair the Sustainable Business Leadership Council from 2012-2018..

 Arlin also previously served as Vice President of Sustainability at Sodexo, the world’s largest institutional foodservice company, and as the executive champion for culinary and health and wellness efforts in the North American market.
 While at Sodexo, Arlin developed the company’s Better Tomorrow™ program.
 His work included the first food waste training program in the foodservice industry, reaching chefs and culinary professionals in more than 12,000 dining operations.
 During his tenure, Dow Jones and the Financial Times recognized Sodexo as having best sustainability performance among all publicly traded hospitality companies.

 He also has been awarded a Food and Society Fellowship by the W.K.
 Kellogg Foundation and a “First Movers” Fellowship for business leadership and innovation by the Aspen Institute.
 Arlin holds Master’s Degrees in Natural Resources and Public Health, as well as a Bachelor of Arts in Social Sciences, all from the University of Michigan.